Canon 40D vs S120

 Studio photographers will appreciate that the Canon 40D (unlike the S120) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 40D and the S120 have been discontinued, but can regularly be found used on eBay.
+Both the 40D and the S120 have been discontinued, but can regularly be found used on ebay.
 The 40D was replaced by the Canon 50D, while the S120 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 40D and S120 can be found, respectively, in the Canon 40D Manual (free pdf) or the online Canon S120 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 40D and the Canon S120?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.